ditegra-GmbH/DigaShopwareCacheHelper/README.md

 ## Features:
 - writes the logs to the default Shopware var/log folder
 - useful in production mode
-- log warmed up seo urls
+- log warmed up seo urls (removed in 6.6)
-- command to warmup just active storfront saleschannel
+- command to warmup just active storfront saleschannel (removed in 6.6)
-- command arguments categories or just a single sales channel
+- command arguments categories or just a single sales channel (removed in 6.6)
 - logs ttl and maxage output on cache hits

+## Breaking changes in SW 6.6
+Shopware has removed the http cache warmup command and its related messages and handlers.

+So we cannot use the diga:http:cache:warmup command anymore.